Published Articles

 Published in Construction Canada: May 2012 (Go to Page 38)

-This article examines the investigation process, conservation strategy development and restoration of an 1895 art gallery that had suffered adverse reactions to restoration work carried out in the 1970's.
+This article examines the investigation process, conservation strategy development and restoration of an 1895 art gallery that had suffered severe damage as a result of re-roofing work that was carried out in the 1970's.

 A synopsis of this Case Study can be viewed on the Case Studies section.